ck645/GMM_intravessel/README.md

 ## Overview of analyses and scripts

-This repository includes three main workflows:

-1. **Calculation of completeness of individual cross-sections**
-2. **GMM (outline-based) intravessel variation**
-3. **Metric intravessel variation**

-## Overview

-This repository supports three linked workflows that move from (1) evaluating the completeness of digitised cross-sections, to (2) assessing metric intravessel variability, and (3) analysing outline shape variability using geometric morphometrics (Elliptic Fourier Analysis and PCA).
-The scripts are designed so that intermediate outputs (e.g., completeness estimates and EFA coefficient tables) can be reused across workflows, and the key figures in the manuscript are reproducible directly from the R code.
+This repository supports three linked workflows that move from (1) evaluating the completeness of digitised cross-sections, (2) analysing outline shape variability using geometric morphometrics (Elliptic Fourier Analysis and PCA) and (3) assessing metric intravessel variability.
+The scripts are designed so that intermediate outputs can be reused across workflows, and the key figures in the manuscript are reproducible directly from the R code.

----

 ## 1: Calculation of completeness of individual cross-sections